 ECE 7740 Internship I or FORL 4030/6030 Practicum in Foreign Language Education

 The four content courses are taught during the summer or evenings on campus during the fall and spring semesters.
 The field placement course, ECE 7740 or FORL 4030/6030, requires students to intern in an elementary Dual Immersion classroom with observation and feedback by a university instructor.
 Students should use their own classrooms for this course.
 If a student is not teaching in a Dual Language Immersion elementary classroom at the time of the field placement course, a classroom will be located for the student.
 Classes are sequenced so that candidates can complete the endorsement in one year.
-The application deadlines are April 15 for Summer and Fall and October 15 for Spring.
+The application deadlines are April 15 for Summer, July 15 for Fall and October 15 for Spring.

-Successful completion of the five endorsement courses along with a valid level four (4) or higher renewable professional certificate in a foreign language field, and a score of Professional level on the GACE content assessment for Early Childhood Education qualifies the student for the Dual Immersion Early Childhood Education Endorsement.
+Successful completion of the five endorsement courses along with a valid level four (4) or higher renewable professional certificate in a foreign language field and a score of Professional level on the GACE content assessment for Early Childhood Education qualifies the student for the Dual Immersion Early Childhood Education Endorsement.

 When applying to the Dual Immersion Early Childhood Education Endorsement, non-degree program, submit the following materials: